asaashraf/bustub/README.md

     private-bustub

 Make sure the repository is set to **Private**.

-Remember, you are not allowed to make this repo public at any time during or after this course.
+You are not allowed to make this repository public at any time during or after this course.

-Do not initialize the repository with a README, .gitignore, or license.
+Do not initialize the repository with a README, `.gitignore`, or license.

-## 2. Create a temporary bare copy of the course repository
+## 2. Create a Temporary Bare Copy of the Course Repository

 From a terminal: